harrisonlab/phytophthora_fragariae/Whole_Genome_Orthology.md

 done
 ```

-#Ortholog groups containing RxLR proteins were identified using the following commands:
+#Ortholog groups containing secreted proteins were identified using the following commands:

 ```bash
 for num in 1